vitessio/website/content/en/docs/16.0/user-guides/migration/troubleshooting.md

 timing out along the way.
 Given that traffic cutovers can potentially cause read/write pauses or outages this can be particularly helpful during the final cutover stage.

+### DDL Handling

+If you expect DDL to be executed on the source table(s) while the workflow runs and you want those DDL statements to be replicated to the target keyspace then you will need to use one of the `EXEC*` options for the workflow's [`on-ddl`](../../../reference/vreplication/vreplication/#handle-ddl) flag.
+Please see the [`on-ddl` flag documentation](../../../reference/vreplication/vreplication/#handle-ddl) for additional details and related considerations.

 ## Performance Notes

 - ...